Joao4569/be-centered/README.md

 - Found solution for how to make an image fit it's parent element while retaining it's aspect ratio on [w3schools](https://www.w3schools.com/css/css3_object-fit.asp).
 - Made use of background colors for testing of container structure, function and layout.
 - Tested all internal links - All are functioning as intended.
+- Tested all external links - All are functioning as intended.
 - Tested all embedded videos - All are functioning as intended.
 - Found an issue with technique pages, technique description divs were overflowing content - **Resolved** by setting overflow to auto so that if the text needs to overflow then the content is still fully visible by means of scrolling.
 - Sourced most common media breakpoint widths on [www.freecodecamp.org](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/.)